marwaSahli/StringConversion-kata/README.md

 "dfr9i" may be tested, but not "dfr98i"

-A list named alphabet is preloaded for you: ['a', 'b', 'c', ...]
+A list named alphabet is pre-loaded for you: ['a', 'b', 'c', ...]

 ==========================